corytodd/bender/readme.md

 - decimal No prefix
 - hex Uses 0x prefix
 - ascii Interprets string as 7-bits per character.
 Length is == Units of elements.
-- utf16 Interprets string as 16-bits per character.
-Length is == Units of elements.
+- unicode Interprets string as unicode characters.
+Length in bytes will not equal count of bytes.
 - bigint Interprets arbitrary count of bytes as a hex formatted string without a prefix.
 - float Units must be 4 bytes for single precision or 8 bytes for double precision.

 For string types, the units field of element is the count of letters in the string.
 For ASCII, that happens to be equal to the count of bytes.
-For UTF-16, since each character is 2-bytes the units are 2 but the character length is half the byte length.
+For Unicode, since each character is composed of multiple bytes, the length in bytes will not equal the character count.